hypercerts-org/hypercerts/docs/docs/minting-guide/minting-guide-start.md

 It can also represent something more, such as a phase in an ongoing team project, an invention or discovery, a research publication, or an important software release.

-Critically, if the work was done by more that one person, then each person should be listed as a contributor to the hypercert and approve the creation of the hypercert.
+Critically, if the work was done by more than one person, then each person should be listed as a contributor to the hypercert and approve the creation of the hypercert.

 *Note: In the future, the approval of each contributor will be verified on-chain.*